Justintime50/pretty-tables/README.md

 | 2  | Misty  | Receptionist      | False    |
 | 3  | John   | No data           | False    |
 ```

-You can also color each column differently by using the `colors` argument and passing a list of colors from the `pretty_tables.TableColors` class that matches the length of the headers list.

-Available Colors are:

-  - HEADER
-  - OKBLUE
-  - OKCYAN
-  - OKGREEN
-  - WARNING
-  - FAIL
-  - ENDC
-  - BOLD
-  - UNDERLINE

 ## Install